tom-favereau/ASE_Katia_Alicia_Alexandre_Tom/README.md

 ## API Riot
 Consumed API is RiotGames' API for League of Legends (documentation [here](https://developer.riotgames.com/docs/lol)).

-*THE SUMMONER NAME ENDPOINT USED IN THIS PROJECT IS GOING TO BE DELETED ON THE 22/04/24.
+**THE BY SUMMONER NAME ENDPOINT USED IN THIS PROJECT IS GOING TO BE DELETED ON THE 22/04/24.
-THE PROJECT AS IT IS WILL NO LONGER WORK AFTER THIS DATE.*
+THE PROJECT AS IT IS WILL NO LONGER WORK AFTER THIS DATE.**

 ## Running the project
 Run `AseProjectApplication.java` with IntelliJ to launch the project on port 8080.
 (`src/main/java/com/project/ase_project/AseProjectApplication.java`).

+## Supabase limitations
+Our external database is supplied by Supabase.

 Do note that because of the limitations on requests imposed by Supabase, running the application on more than 2 computers at the same time is difficult.

+Similarly, all the tests cannot be run at the same time, so either cucumber tests can be run, or unit tests can be run.

+**Please notify us about the timing of the reviewing process, because if there are no requests made on the database for more than a week, the database is automatically put in sleep mode by Supabase.**

 ## Documentation
 Once it's launched, documentation is available at [http://localhost:8080/docs](http://localhost:8080/docs).